reshamas/ds_resources/statistics/survival_analysis.md

 ```

 ---
+# Part 2:  Estimation of Survival Curves

 ## Survival Function
 - Theory:  `S(t) = 1 - F(t) = P(T > t)`
+- `F(t)` is the cumulative distribution function
 - Interpretation:  Probability that duration is longer than `t` [for any point in time]

 ## Part 2:  Estimation of Survival Curves